• Skip to primary navigation

 Instructions

 • Blend Everything Together: In a blender or food processor, add the whole box of silken tofu, lemon juice, tahini, Dijon mustard, nutritional yeast, minced garlic, capers (along with a bit of the brine for extra flavor), and vegan Worcestershire sauce.
 Blend until completely smooth and creamy.
-If the mixture seems too thick for your liking, add water a tablespoon at a time until you reach your desired consistency.
+If the mixture seems too thick for your liking, add a tablespoon of water to thin it out.

 Video